DOOH advertising, or, digital out-of-home advertising is any digitized display that you see in public.

 Coca-Cola created a drinkable advertisement that creates the illusion that you actually taste the campaign.
 Helping the audience enjoy a Coke Zero with the help of technology.

-Viewers see Coke Zero pouring in the screen of their smartphones, filling a glass, which ends up into an actual free Coke Zero that can be redeemed on big retail stores across the US.
+Viewers see Coke Zero pouring into the screen of their smartphones, filling a glass, which ends up into an actual free Coke Zero that can be redeemed in big retail stores across the US.